justDabuK/emberwood-village/src/pages/spells/deliriumMeteorSwarm.md

 ---
 layout: ../../layouts/SpellLayout.astro
-title: 'Delirium Meteor Swarm'
+title: "Delirium Meteor Swarm"
 level: 9
-school: 'Contaminated Evocation'
+school: "Contaminated Evocation"
-castingTime: '1 action'
+castingTime: "1 action"
-range: '1 mile'
+range: "1 mile"
-components: 'V, S, M (an igneous rock and a delerium fragment worth 100gp, which the spell consumes)'
+components: "V, S, M (an igneous rock and a delerium fragment worth 100gp, which the spell consumes)"
-duration: '1 minute'
+duration: "1 minute"
 disabled: true
 ---

-*When you cast this spell, you gain 1 Contamination Level.*
+_When you cast this spell, you gain 1 Contamination Level._

 You call down eldritch falling stars that crash into the earth at four points you can see within range.
 Each creature within a 40-foot-radius sphere centered on each point you choose must make a Dexterity saving throw.
 The sphere spreads around corners.
 A creature takes 10d6 radiant damage, 10d6 necrotic damage, 10d6 thunder damage, 10d6 psychic damage, and 10d6 force damage on a failed saving throw, or half as much damage on a successful one.
 A creature in the area of more than one burst is affected only once.